-Open a terminal window and login as superuser.
+Open a terminal window and issue the following command.

 $ su -l

-In the following command, replace your-user-name by your own user name.
+With sudo installed, the following enables you to use sudo.
+Just replace your-user-name by your own user name.

 # adduser your-user-name sudo

 Log out of the root account and close the Terminal window.

 Close any open apps.